OffchainLabs/decentralized-timeboost-spec/README.md

     - Let S be the set of bundles from the current epoch with sequence number K+1
     - If S is empty, exit
     - Otherwise include the contents (calldata) of the member of S with smallest hash, increment K, and continue
-- All non-priority transactions that appeared in at least *F+1* of the candidate lists output by the consensus round, and did not appear in at least *F+1* of the candidate lists output by the previous successful round
+- All non-priority transactions that appeared in at least *F+1* of the candidate lists output by the consensus round, and for each of the previous 8 rounds, did not appear in at least *F+1* of the candidate lists output by that previous round

 If a consensus round fails, it produces no inclusion list, and the later phases of the protocol are not executed.